vijayvir/LeoModifiers/README.md

 # LeoModifiers
 LeoModifiers : This class will create the modifier function of any class from its properties.

+### Builder pattern :
+All the properties are set  by  a series of chained method calls.
+It have its own features like  Abstraction

 ### How to use

  * Confirm any class to  LeoModifable